omsheladia/GSoC-Blogpost/index.md

-GSoC 2022 Blog
+# GSoC 2022 Blog

-This is my blog for Google Summer of Code, 2022 under the organisation libssh.
-The blog contains about all the contributions I made and the progress I made in the course of time till the mid-evaluation i.e. 25th - 29th July 2022.
+## The blog contains about all the contributions I made and the progress I made in the course of time till the mid-evaluation i.e. 25th - 29th July 2022.

 # Chapter 0
 ### Pre-GSoC Phase